logo

 History of journal:

-It was founded in 1997 under the name "Bulletin of the Vinnytsia State Agricultural Institute".
-In 2010-2014 he was published under the title “Collection of scientific works of Vinnitsa National Agrarian University”.
+Founded in 1997 under the name ”Bulletin of Vinnytsia State Agricultural Institute”.
+In 2010-2014 it was published under the name “Collection of Scientific Papers of Vinnytsia National Agrarian University”.
+Since 2015 “Economics, finance, management: current issues of science and practical activity” (Certificate of State Registration of Mass Media No. 21154-10954 PR dated 12/31/2014).